Adosh74/mazrealty.live/docs/ERD-MAZRealty.md

 - `GET /api/v1/properties/:id` - Get a property
 - `PATCH /api/v1/properties/:id` - Update a property (only for admin and property owner)
 - `DELETE /api/v1/properties/:id` - Delete a property
+- `PATCH api/v1/properties/add-images/:id` - Add images to a property (only for admin and property owner)
+- `PATCH /api/v1/properties/delete-image/:id` - Delete an image from a property (only for admin and property owner)

 - get all properties query options:
   - `GET /api/v1/properties/?sort=-price` - Sort by price descending
   - `GET /api/v1/properties/?fields=name,price` - Select only name and price fields
   - `GET /api/v1/properties/?limit=5` - Limit the number of results to 5
   - `GET /api/v1/properties/?page=2&limit=5` - Pagination, get the second page with 5 results

+**user favorites:**

+- `POST /api/v1/users/favorites/:id` - Add a property to favorites (only for authenticated users)
+- `DELETE /api/v1/users/favorites/:id` - Remove a property from favorites (only for authenticated users)
+- `GET /api/v1/users/favorites` - Get all favorite properties of the current user (only for authenticated users)

+**lawyer:**

+- `GET /api/v1/lawyers/not-approved` - Get all lawyers that are not approved (only for lawyer and admin)
+- `PATCH api/v1/lawyers/approve-property/:id` - Approve a lawyer (only for lawyer and admin)

 **cities:**